bozhenhhu/DMVGAE/README.md

 # DMVGAE
-Code for DMVGAE.
+Code for Deep Manifold Graph Auto-Encoder for Attributed Graph Embedding (DMVGAE/DMGAE).
 We will release relevant codes after ICASSP 2023.